 Traditionally a toffee will include nuts, or something, and I kept thinking how wonderful the nutty, salty, crunchy goodness that is pumpkin seeds would be instead of a different nut.

 It was a great combination, and tasted just like Fall should.
 Earthy, sweet, spicy, and buttery!
-It made me want to start a fire, pull a scarf out twine about my neck, and wear long slipper socks around the house.
+It made me want to start a fire, pull a scarf out to wind about my neck, and wear long slipper socks around the house.

-I have been sharing a lot of pumpkin recipes lately, from Pumpkin Baked Oatmeal Squares, to Pumpkin Pie Ice Cream, and more, and this is probably my favorite pumpkin recipe yet.
+This Pumpkin Toffee is probably my favorite pumpkin recipe yet.
 The LorAnn oil made it amazingly flavorful without requiring very much.
 And my house smelled seriously amazing while it was cooking.

 I wanted to dive in, but since I had a candy thermometer sticking out of it, I knew it was much too hot for actual diving.
-And so I waited, though not very patiently for it to harden.
+And so I waited, though not very patiently for Pumpkin Toffeeto harden.
+I am a sucker for ease and convenience in the kitchen so I found thisthat has a magnet on is so I can stick it on the fridge or the bbq grill and I don’t have to dig for it in a drawer when I need to find it.

 - 4 Tbs Water